atsaloli/cicd/PITCHME.md

 software more rapidly.

 ```
--- ["Continuous Integration"](https://martinfowler.com/articles/continuousIntegration.html), Martin Fowler, Chief Scientist at ThoughtWorks, first to market with a Continuous Integration server in 2001.
+["Continuous Integration"](https://martinfowler.com/articles/continuousIntegration.html), Martin Fowler, Chief Scientist at ThoughtWorks (ThoughtWorks was first to market with a Continuous Integration server in 2001)

 #HSLIDE
 **Continuous Integration**